verwo/devbit-microcontrollers-lab/docs/lab-1/README.md

     #include "C12832.h"
     ```
 ::: warning Assignment
 Make a new program which allows the potentiometers to control the color of the RGB LED.
-Also, show the values of the potentiometers on the LCD display.
+Also, show the values of the potentiometers on the LCD display or in Putty.
 :::

 1. Programs can also be imported using the mbed cli.
 To import a specific version append with the version number: